kmarkus/microblx/docs/user/getting_started.rst

   - **port**: define which data flows in and out of blocks.

-- **type**: types of data sent through ports or of configuration must be registed with microblx.
+- **type**: types of data sent through ports or of configuration must be registered with microblx.

-- **node**: an adminstrative entity which keeps track of blocks and types.
+- **node**: an administrative entity which keeps track of blocks and types.
 Typically one per process is used, but there’s no constraint whatsoever.